-Taiwanese policymakers have shown an awareness of the need to develop twenty first century skills in Taiwan's workforce, and have taken strides to address that need.
-Some of the policies and programs directed toward that objective, as discussed above, include the Innovation and Startups Taskforce, the HeadStart Taiwan Program, and experimental and alternative education programs across the country.
-Although many recent reforms to the Taiwanese education system have focused on massification of secondary and tertiary education, considerable effort has also been directed toward the development of knowledge and skills associated with the 5+2 industries, entrepreneurship, and other innovative fields.
+Taiwanese policymakers have shown an awareness of the need to develop twenty-first-century skills among the ROC's workforce, and have taken strides to address that need.
+Some of the policies and programs directed towards that objective, as discussed above, include the Innovation and Startups Taskforce, the HeadStart Taiwan Program, and experimental and alternative education programs across the country.
+Although many recent reforms in the Taiwanese education system have focused on massification of secondary and tertiary education, considerable effort has also been directed at the development of knowledge and skills associated with the 5+2 industries, entrepreneurship, and other innovative fields.
 In terms of productivity, these efforts have produced mixed results.
-As mentioned above, many of Taiwan's most talented graduates and innovators opt for the better opportunities available in China and elsewhere.
+As mentioned above, many of the ROC's most talented graduates and innovators opt for better opportunities available in PR China and elsewhere.
 Beyond that, even as these reforms are going into effect, Taiwanese education still suffers from a lack of creative problem-solving skills despite the prolific availability of technical knowledge.
-Some have attributed this to a testdriven educational culture, wherein students are well prepared to pass tests but unable to apply much of that knowledge to practical situations [64].
-If Taiwan is to foster a more innovative and engaged workforce, more emphasis will need to be placed on higher-level critical and entrepreneurial thinking skills that are difficult to assess on standardized tests.
+Some have attributed this to a test- driven educational culture, wherein students are well prepared to pass tests but unable to apply much of that knowledge to practical situations [63].
+If the ROC is to foster a more innovative and engaged workforce, more emphasis will need to be placed on higher-level critical and entrepreneurial thinking skills that are difficult to assess through standardized tests.

-Taiwanese policymakers and businesses have been trying to bolster the countries capacity to recruit and retain quality talent in recent years.
+Taiwanese policymakers and businesses have been trying to bolster the country's capacity to recruit and retain quality talent in recent years.
 Among these efforts are the Contact Taiwan Program, scholarship programs such as the Taiwan Scholarship offered by MOE and MOFA, and the International Cooperation and Development Fund.
-Other legislation such as the Act for the Recruitment and Employment of Foreign Professionals [65], and special programs designed to facilitate foreigners' transition to Taiwan make immigration to the island easier and more desirable.
-Currently, the total number of foreign residents in Taiwan is 715,080, most of whom come from Southeast Asian countries, with a significant number also coming from Japan, Korea, the US, Canada, the UK, India, and France [66].
-Although Taiwanese wages are relatively low, some foreign talent are won over by the low cost and high quality of living compared to many other potential destinations globally.
+Other legislations such as the Act for the Recruitment and Employment of Foreign Professionals [64], and special programs designed to facilitate foreigners' transition to the ROC make immigration to the island easier and more desirable.
+Currently, the total number of foreign residents in the ROC is 715,080, most of whom come from southeast Asian countries, with a significant number also coming from Japan, ROK, the USA, Canada, the UK, India, and France [65].
+Although Taiwanese wages are relatively low, some foreign talent is won over by the low cost and high quality of living compared with many other potential destinations globally.
 Even so, it remains inevitable in the current context that some of the most desirable talent is likely to seek more lucrative compensation and opportunities available elsewhere.
-Policymakers and businesses need to focus at home as well, though.
-The flood of talented young graduates leaving Taiwan for better opportunities on the continent could be slowed, but only if young people feel that they have a future at home that compares.
-If Taiwanese firms don't offer graduates better wages, more benefits, and a clear path for career advancement, it will continue to lose its most promising talent to foreign markets.
+Policymakers and businesses need to focus at home as well.
+The flood of talented young graduates leaving the ROC for better opportunities across the continent could be slowed, but only if young people feel that they have a comparable future at home.
+If Taiwanese firms do not offer graduates better wages, more benefits, and a clear path for career advancement, the country will continue to lose its most promising talent to foreign markets.